Government Relations Committee

-To stimulate professional interest by recognizing the achievements of AmSECT volunteers in advancing the interests of the profession in the field of government relations with the membership and with the public.
+- To stimulate professional interest by recognizing the achievements of AmSECT volunteers in advancing the profession's interests in the field of government relations with the membership and with the public.

-To educate the membership and perfusionists about how to operate effectively in the state and federal political arenas by building professional relationships with legislators and staff.
+- To educate the membership and perfusionists about operating effectively in the state and federal political arenas by building professional relationships with legislators and staff.

-To supply financial assistance to the extent appropriate in support of the development of independent perfusion organizations, and to target GRC financial and programmatic resources in states having state societies with the potential to have a substantive impact on the national professional status of professional licensing.
+- To supply financial assistance to the extent appropriate in support of the development of independent perfusion organizations and target GRC financial and programmatic resources in states with state societies with the potential to have a substantive impact on the national professional status of professional licensing.